Giant Sunflower DIY (FREE SVG files)

 Take the brown center and the “seed” strips.

-Starting with the OUTSIDE of the circle glue down one long side of the strip
+Starting with the OUTSIDE of the circle, glue down one long side of the strip.

-then bend it over gently and glue down the other side.
+Then bend it over gently and glue down the other side.

-Use you fingers to get the paper to have a more rounded look at the top.
+Use your fingers to get the paper to have a more rounded look at the top.
+Afterwards, continue in this method, spiraling all the way to the center.

-Continue in this method, spiraling all the way to the center.
 Depending on how tightly us spiral the “seed” strips, you might need to cut more.

-Step 5 – Bring the Sunflower Together
+Step 5 – Assemble the Giant Paper Sunflower

-GET THE FREE SVG Patterns BELOW:
+GET THE FREE Giant Paper Sunflower SVG FILES BELOW:

 By downloading you are agreeing to pattern terms of use.
 Fill out the form below to get the pattern!